StevenCheung87/ZeroThreeEngine/README.md

 ---

 ZeroThree Engine is a game engine created by Steven Cheung at 18 years old.

+**I am attending university, so I would have lectures and study to be focusing on.
+I am only able to work on this project when I have free time, which is almost impossible.**
+**I hope this has not inconvenienced you in any way.**

 ---